mreinke1/describe/README.md

-# describe
+# describe.m
- Function to return summary statistics
+ Function to return summary statistics for a matlab table or double.